-At a minimum, you must provide your customers with monthly performance reports that include data on costs, clicks and impressions at the Google advertising account level.
+If your applicable terms of service require a monthly performance report for customers, you must include data on costs, clicks and impressions at the Google advertising account level.
 When sharing Google advertising cost data with customers, report the exact amount charged by Google, exclusive of any fees that you charge.

 If you provide other reports on cost or performance beyond the minimum requirement described above, those reports also need to apply specifically to Google advertising products.
 For example, if you provide your customers with daily cost and performance reporting at the keyword level across all advertising networks, then you're also required to provide reporting on daily cost and performance specifically for AdWords keywords.